seamapper/SEGY_Viewer/README.md

    - **Save Info**: Export header information to a text file
    - **Save Shapefile**: Export navigation coordinates as shapefiles
    - **Batch Process**: Process multiple files at once

+6. **About this Program**
+   - Click the "About this Program" button in the status bar to view program information, version, compilation date, author details, grant information, and license information

 ### Batch Processing